Tochoramaina/Fraud-Detection-model/Readme.md

 ## Overview
 In this project I implemented  an unsupervised machine learaning pipeline that identifies fraudulent or suspicious banking transactions.
 By shifting shifting a range 0f 0.01% - 0.06% contamination threshold to a statistically optimised 1%(26 high-priority cases), the model minimizes false positives and provides actionable leads for fraud investigations.

 ## Project Objectives

+To identify sophisticated fraud it involved :
-Identifying sophisticated Fraud: Identifying non-obvious patterns like account draining and high-velocity transactions that might be a result of bolt-like behaviour.
+Identifying non-obvious patterns like account draining and high-velocity transactions that might be a result of bolt-like behaviour.

 Temporal Risk Auditing: I analysed those transactions that occur less than 5 minutes that might be automated bot scripts rather than legitimate human transaction.

 Precision Optimization: I utilized Isoration Forest and Randomized search to distinguish 26 anomalous transactions that are statistically significant.

-##Data Dictionary
+## Data Dictionary
 | Feature | Description | Importance |
 | :--- | :--- | :--- |
 | **TransactionAmount** | Raw transfer value of transfer/withdrawal. | **High** |